mvolkmann/blog/src/swift/DocC.md

 It is not intended to generate documentation for applications or for developers working on the internals of a package/framework.

-DocC reads a variant of MarkDown text from project source files and converts it into a format that can be displayed nicely inside Xcode.
+DocC reads a variant of Markdown text from project source files and converts it into a format that can be displayed nicely inside Xcode.
 The documentation also be converted to an HTML-based website.